Cragady/common-setups/editors-and-ides/neovim.md

 I have mine within a dir called `cust-bin`.

+OR EVEN BETTERRER (not a word lol), extract from an archive for your architecture and put it in `~/bin`!

 ```sh
 # The you shouldn't have to execute the below command if you've already curled it
 curl -LO https://github.com/neovim/neovim/releases/latest/download/nvim.appimage